studio-b12/goat/docs/book/src/scripting/builtins.md

 function fatal(...message: string[]): void;
 ```

-Logs an *fatal* log entry to the output logger(s) with the given `message`.
+Logs a *fatal* log entry to the output logger(s) with the given `message`.
 This will also abort the batch execution.

 **Example**